-Consists of KCLU board minutes, topical office files, litigation files and several topics concerning women;s rights.
+Consists of KCLU/ACLU of KY board minutes, topical office files, litigation files, committee/board of directors meetings, and an extensive collection regarding women's rights.
+Includes records from the Religious Coalition for Reproductive Choice.
 Also included is an FBI file on Kentucky civil libertarians.
-Includes records from the Religious Coalition for Reproductive Choice.
 Also present is a record of committee work generated by Mary K. Bonsteel Tachau and Carl Wedekind from the late 1950s to the early 1970s.

 Records are closed until a record is twenty-five years old except for FBI files and women's rights reference files which are open.
 The KCLU Board may grant permission in writing for qualified researchers to use closed records.

 Copyright has been transferred to the University of Louisville.